radiantearth/stac-spec/extensions/sat/README.md

 related products.
 Additionally, the Aqua satellite is technically part of the A-Train constellation and Terra is not part of a constellation, but these combine to form the logical collection referred to as MODIS.

 **orbit_state** indicates the type and current state of orbit.
 Satellites are either geosynchronous in which case they have one state: `geostationary`, or they are sun synchronous (i.e., polar orbiting satellites) in which case they are either `ascending` or `descending`.
+For sun synchronous satellites it is daytime during one of these states, and nighttime during the other.

 **relative_orbit** is a count of orbits from 1 to the number of orbits contained in a repeat cycle, where relative orbit 1 starts from a specific reference location of the sub-satellite point (the point on the earth directly below the satellite).
 It resets to 1 when the sub-satellite point revisits the refernece location.